Mega Man Xtreme 2: Development and release

 Mega Man Xtreme 2 was developed and published by Capcom.
 Artist Haruki Suetsugu designed the characters and Japanese package art for the game; he expressed joy over being able to illustrate Iris, having not been able to do so since Mega Man X4.
 Because Mega Man Xtreme 2 was intended to be set in earlier time than the earlier game, he modified Iris' outfit, removing her beret and giving her a uniform that would exude a youthful "schoolgirl look".
 Berkana and Gareth were drawn as a witch and a knight respectively to tie with the medieval theme of the villains in the first Mega Man Xtreme.
 Gareth's lion companion, for which Suetsugu was given specific design instructions, is not present in the game.

 Mega Man Xtreme 2 was first announced in Japan in March 2001.
 Prior to Electronic Entertainment Expo (E3), Capcom announced it would localize the game for Western territories.
-Mega Man Xtreme 2 was released in Japan on July 19, 2001, and in North America in November the same year.
+Mega Man Xtreme 2 was released in Japan on July 19, 2001, and in North America on November 12 the same year.
 On July 18, 2013, it was confirmed Mega Man Xtreme 2 would be released on the 3DS Virtual Console in Japan on December 25, 2013, and in North America on May 29, 2014.